 Some experts consider firmware as semi-permanent.
 This is mainly because the firmware is only permanent unless it is updated by using a firmware updater.
 Some examples of firmware are computer peripherals, embedded systems, UEFI, and consumer applications.

-This is a type of software that is designed to help in analyzing, optimizing, configuring, and maintaining a computer system.
+This is a type of software that is designed to help in analysing, optimising, configuring, and maintaining a computer system.
 This system serves the purpose of supporting the central computer infrastructure.

 The system's focus is on OS functions and the trajectory that can be taken to smoothen the functioning of the system.
 Some utility tools are disk cleanup, management tools, compression tools, antiviruses, and defragmenters.